A complete guide to Cambridge IGCSE Co-ordinated Sciences (0654)

 Chemistry content

-Particulate nature of matter, experimental techniques, atoms and elements, stoichiometry, electricity and chemistry, chemical energetics, rates and equilibrium, acids and bases, the periodic table, metals, air and water, and organic chemistry.
+States of matter, atoms and elements, stoichiometry, electrochemistry, chemical energetics, rates and equilibrium, acids and bases, the periodic table, metals, chemistry of the environment, organic chemistry, and experimental techniques.

 Physics content